Copyright © Giulia Skye 2021

 “So how about it?”
 Liz was saying, re-filling her wine.
 “It’ll do you good to let your hair down.”

 “I dunno know, Liz.
 I can’t afford the bus fare into the city let alone entry into a night club.”
 Helen chewed her thumbnail.
 Even if she did feel like it, night clubs were way down on her list of priorities.
-She’d recently spent a large sum of money fixing the cottage roof, and who knew funerals cost so much?
-Her and Tom had split the cost, but still, it had cleaned her out her meagre savings.
 “I need to find a job first.”

-Jaxon had been her only source of income this past year and in the three months since he’d disappeared, Helen had reverted to her old bread and butter job of designing websites—or rather website, singular.
+Jaxon had been her only source of income these past couple of years and in the three months since he’d disappeared, Helen had reverted to her old bread and butter job of designing websites—or rather website, singular.
 She only had one client, Alexa, and although the small amount Helen earned from her each week helped to cover the rent, maintaining Licks and Laces—Alexa’s online lingerie and sex toy business—wasn’t going to produce the large deposit required to actually buy the cottage.

 “They might have some jobs going here.
 I can put a good word in for you.”
 Liz refilled Helen’s glass, checking over her shoulder as the door to an adjacent room opened.
 Liz jumped to attention, busying herself with wiping down the counter.
 “Pencil Neck will be back soon.”

-Light headed, Helen pointed a teasing finger at her friend.
+Light headed from the wine, Helen pointed a teasing finger at her friend.
 “I think you secretly fancy this Pencil Neck.
 You talk about him all the time.”

 “Shut up.”
 Liz waggled the almost empty wine bottle.
 “Now I know you’re pissed.”